Leon Bibb (newscaster): Life and career

 Raised in Cleveland's Glenville neighborhood, Bibb graduated from Glenville High School.

 From 1995 to 2017 Bibb anchored various newscasts at WEWS (most recently weekdays at noon) as well as hosting a Sunday morning show named Kaleidoscope, which focuses on urban issues in Cleveland.
 In the early 2000s, Bibb did a series called Our Hometown in which he focused on historical sites in the Cleveland area.
 He is known to take a camera operator to talk about a story in his own perspective, and such stories are now featured on WEWS under the title of "My Ohio".

 Bibb retired from the anchor desk on August 1, 2017, but still appeared on WEWS hosting Kaleidoscope, as well as serving as a commentator during major news stories.
 He returned to WKYC-TV on August 6, 2018 to be a commentator and special feature reporter.

-He is also a member of the Alpha Phi Alpha and Sigma Pi Phi fraternities.
+He is also a member of the Alpha Phi Alpha and Sigma Pi Phi fraternities as well as an active member of the Greater Cleveland Association of Black Journalists.